maroda/monteverdi/README.md

 ## Kubernetes

-You should be able to use a ConfigMap to runTUI this in a Kubernetes cluster.
+You should be able to use a ConfigMap to run this in a Kubernetes cluster.
 This is an untested config, but should work!

 Create the ConfigMap from your local JSON:
 ```shell